 Instructions

-- Place the dough in a large bowl and let it rise for about 90 minutes, lightly covered, in a warm place until doubled in size.
+- Lightly oil a large bowl.
+Place the dough top side down in the bowl and turn it once to coat the top with oil.
+Let the dough rise for about 90 minutes, lightly covered, in a warm place until doubled in size.

 - Near the end of the rising time, preheat the oven to 425 degrees.